Pickup time: airport 8:30am, hotel 9am Drop off time: 3pm

 Day 4, we’ll visit the Black Rock Canyon area, situated on the northwestern slopes of the Little San Bernardino Mountains.
 Much of the terrain in this region sits above 4,000 feet in elevation and supports a range of vegetation not found elsewhere in the park.
 We’ll hike the Panorama Loop, with its optional scramble to the top of Warren Peak and its unobstructed views of the Little San Bernardino Mountains, Coachella Valley and Mt.
 San Jacinto (9 miles).

-We’ll focus on the Mojave section of the park the morning of Day 5 on the Death Valley Hiking Tour.
+We’ll focus on the Mojave section of the park the morning of Day 5 on the Joshua Tree Hiking Tour.
 We’re headed for the summit of Ryan Peak, fifth tallest in the park at 5,457-feet.
 The good (or bad) news, depending on your personal preference, is that we begin at 4,480’ (3 miles).
 Later that afternoon, we’ll walk the moderate, but dramatic trail to Barker Dam (2.5 miles), and then return for our final evening in Twentynine Palms.

 We’ll head toward Palm Springs on Day 6, into the foothills surrounding the town, where Tahquitz Creek and the various tributaries of Palm Canyon Wash have carved narrow canyons containing year-round water that sustains many groves of California Fan Palms.
 Known collectively as Indian Canyons, we’ll meander in these gorges into the early afternoon, stop for lunch at the Trading Post and then return to Palm Springs where our Joshua Tree Tour concludes.

 |Day 1||Shuttle to Joshua Tree and hike to Fortynine Palms Oasis||3 miles|